 - No venting required

-- All burners are ANSI Certified & factory assembled
+- All burners are ANSI certified, tested, and factory assembled

 - Unnatural/unattractive flame appearance

-- Burners are pre-assembled & can’t be modified
+- Burners are pre-assembled and cannot be modified

 Gas Log Materials